BankWest — Pricing Tool

 To ensure that the proposed design solutions effectively address the identified issues and meet the needs of all stakeholders, a comprehensive validation process was conducted.
 User stories were created based on the insights gathered from the workshops and prioritized using the results of the MaxDiff survey.
 These user stories served as the foundation for mapping out the business rules, core functionality, and information architecture of the enhanced Pricing Tool.

 Prototypes of the redesigned tool were then developed, incorporating the prioritized features and improvements.
 These prototypes were used in validation sessions and speed critique sessions with stakeholders, brokers, and subject matter experts (SMEs).
-The validation sessions aimed to gather feedback on the usability, functionality, and overall effectiveness of the proposed design solutions.
-Participants were asked to complete specific tasks using the prototypes and provide their thoughts on the user experience, visual design, and alignment with their needs and expectations.

 Results